ditto-examples/guides-mongodb-connector/Readme.md

+This repo is archived.
+For the latest example on the MongoDB Connector - please check out the [new example app](https://github.com/ditto-examples/mflix-mongodb-connector).

 # Ditto - Sample MongoDB Connector `Solar System Guides` App

 This is a sample application that demonstrates how to use the MongoDB Connector for Ditto with the **`guides`** sample data that comes with MongoDb Atlas.